zrythm/zrythm/doc/user/configuration/first-run-wizard.rst

 .. note:: You must have a locale for the language you want to use enabled.

   This is usually not a problem since you are probably already using the correct locale for your language.
-In case a locale cannot be found, you will see this message telling you the steps to enable it.
+In case a locale cannot be found, you will see a message telling you the steps to enable it.

 Path
 ----

 .. image:: /_static/img/first-run-path.png
+   :align: center

 This is the path where Zrythm will save projects, temporary files, exported audio, etc. The default is